rmmsia/space-horse/README.md

 # space-horse
-A small project that aims to simulate Egg Inc. rocket missions and artifact collection.

-Except it involves yeeting a (metaphorical) horse into space, and it brings back one artifact at a time.
+Space Horse is a Discord bot that simulates Egg Inc. rocket missions and artifact collection, except it involves yeeting a (metaphorical) horse into space, and it brings back one artifact at a time rather than collections of multiple artifacts like normal rocket missions in the game.

-And that some craft-only artifacts can be brought back too, but are exceedingly rare instead.

-This also is my first foray into object-oriented programming with Python.
-Sorry if it's a little messy.
+Some artifacts that are typically obtained only from crafting also drop from Space Horse missions, but are exceedingly rare.

+## Disclaimer
-Not affiliated with Auxbrain.
-Nor is this reflective of actual drop rates in the Egg, Inc. game.
+This project is not affiliated with Auxbrain, Inc. Nor is this reflective of actual drop rates in the Egg, Inc. game.
 This is only for fun.
+Furthermore, it goes without saying that this does not spawn actual artifacts in your Egg, Inc. game.
+This bot makes zero use of your game's Egg, Inc. ID.

+Interested to see the bot in action?
+Join the Discord server here: https://discord.gg/WzQYXRZ9VF